toxidity-18/JAVASCRIPT-NODE.JS-JSON-FULL-COURSE/README.md

     :Concatenate this means adding two or more strings to one another [+ operator ] [line 16 to 17 ] :Concatenatin value of a variable
     :When performing string interpolation we add a value in the middle of a string using template literal

+# START OF A NEW CHAPTER ...
+MAKE A POINT NO MATTER THE OUTCOME ...